 Grilled Pear and Cheddar Stuffed Pork Tenderloin

-1 tablespoon (15mL) fresh rosemary leaves
+1 tablespoon (15mL) fresh rosemary leaves3 tablespoon (45mL) extra virgin olive oil

 salt and freshly ground pepper to taste